Sabzi Polo (Persian Herb Rice)

 • Fill a large non stick pot with water, place over high heat, cover with a lid and bring water to boil.

-• Once the water is boiling, pour the rinsed rice into the water and cook it for 7-8 minutes until the rice grain is soft on the outside but still firm on the inside.
+• Once the water is boiling, add the salt and stir.
+Add the rinsed rice into the water, bring to a boil again and cook it for 7-8 minutes until the rice grain is soft on the outside but still firm on the inside.

-• Drain using a colander and mix the herbs with the rice.
+• Drain using a colander and rinse the rice with cold water to stop the cooking process.

-• Place the pot back on medium heat and make sure it’s dry.
-Pour the vegetable oil into the pot and heat it.
+• Place the pot back on medium heat and make sure it's dry.
+Pour half of the oil into the pot and heat it.

 • Once the oil is shimmery, place the lettuce leaves at the bottom of the pot to cover it.

-• Scoop the rice and herbs back into the pot.
-Bring most of the rice to the middle, shaping it into a mound.
-Using the edge of a spatula, make 5 holes in the surface of the rice to let the steam out.
+• Scoop the rice and herbs back into the pot and flatten the top.
+Using the end of a spoon, make 5 holes in the surface of the rice to let the steam out.

-• Pour ½ cup of water around the edges.
+• Pour ⅓ cup of water around the edges.
 Wrap the lid in a clean towel and put it on the pot.
-Place on medium heat and let the rice steam for 15 minutes, until the steam comes out from the bottom of the pot.
+Place on medium-high heat and let the rice steam for 15 minutes, until the steam comes out from the bottom of the pot.

-• Pour 4 tablespoons vegetable oil on the rice, cover, and steam for 20-30 more minutes on medium low heat.
+• Pour the rest of the oil on the rice, cover, and steam for 20-30 more minutes on medium-low heat.

 Video